View Michael Kofoed's Obituary on rrstar.com and share memories

 Michael A. Kofoed, 77, of Rockford passed away Friday, April 5, 2019.
 Born December 2, 1941 in Rockford to Eckert and Romona (Bennett) Kofoed.
 Employed by Sundstrand.
 Michael enjoyed reading, boating and was an avid Chicago Cubs fan.

-No services are planned at this time.
-Honquest Family Funeral Home with Crematory - Mulford Chapel was honored to have assisted the family.
+Private family services will be held.
+Honquest Family Funeral Homes with Crematory, Mulford Chapel, is honored to assist the family.
 To share a memory or condolence please visit www.honquestfh.com